-- Direct impacts the direct interaction with an environmental, social, or economic component of activities associated with options within the PPP or its alternatives that initiate and locate specific project activities; - Indirect impacts those which are not a direct result of activities undertaken when implementing the PPP (usually projects and developments), often produced away from or as a result of a complex impact pathway.
-Indirect impacts are also known as secondary or even third level impacts; - Cumulative impacts and induced/synergistic impacts, e.g., those arising from large-scale schemes such as infrastructure project development in combination with other multiple projects and activities in a given time and space that lead to snowballing and cumulative impacts on valued ecosystem components, as well as those from implementing other PPPs and major development initiatives. - Large-scale impacts that that have regional and global effects.
+- Direct impacts the direct interaction with an environmental, social or economic component of activities associated with options within the PPP or its alternatives that initiate and locate specific project activities; - Indirect impacts those which are not a direct result of activities undertaken when implementing the PPP (usually projects and developments), often produced away from or as a result of a complex impact pathway.
+Indirect impacts are also known as secondary or even third level impacts; - Cumulative impacts and induced/synergistic impacts, e.g., those arising from large-scale schemes such as infrastructure project development in combination with other multiple projects and activities in a given time and space that lead to snowballing and cumulative impacts on valued ecosystem components, as well as those from implementing other PPPs and major development initiatives.
+Cumulative impacts may also include consideration of impacts arising as a result of climate change; - Larger-scale impacts that that have regional and global effects.
 Impacts also may be permanent, temporary, or synergistic. - Trans-boundary impacts those that occur outside the immediate focal area of the PPP, e.g. in another district or region, or in another country.

 The target PPP is likely to be implemented through a variety of actions and initiatives (often projects), each of which will give rise to a range of impacts.
-The impacts of an individual project may not be particularly significant or may be confined to a particular area and be capable of management or mitigation.
-But the impacts from multiple projects and actions, whether of the same kind or different initiatives, can be very considerable and spread across a very wide area.
-These are their cumulative effects.
+The impacts of an individual project (e.g. a single wind farm or hydropower dam) may not be particularly significant or may be confined to a particular area and be capable of management or mitigation.
+But the impacts from multiple projects and actions, whether of the same kind (e.g. multiple hydropower dams in a watershed) or different initiatives (e.g. a combination of different renewable energy facilities) can be very considerable and spread across a very wide area.
+These are their cumulative impacts.
 But it is also necessary to consider the impacts of other PPPs, strategies, plans and projects in the area covered or influenced by the PPP.
 They will also generate their own suites of impacts.
 When all of those impacts are combined with the impacts of the PPP being assessed, then the overall cumulative impacts can be very large indeed - as depicted in Figure 1.2.

 Impacts are not a matter of simple cause-and effect.
-They are subject to cascading primary, secondary, tertiary, and subsequent level impacts.
-This generates a complex web of interacting and cumulative linkages which need to be understood by policy makers and decision-takers.
+They are subject to cascading primary, secondary, tertiary and subsequent level impacts.
+This generates a complex web of interacting and cumulative linkages which need to be understood by policy-makers and decision-takers.
 Developing a picture of such linkages is a complex process and takes considerable time to brainstorm.
-Figures 3.3 is an example of linkage diagrams that show how cumulative impacts arise developed for an SEA in Bangladesh10.
-Figure 3.4 shows workshop participants constructing a linkage diagram during an SEA of development in Pohnpei State, Federated States of Micronesia.
-Figure 3.5 is an example of how cumulative impacts are the total impacts of multiple actions on a receptor.
+Figure 2.2 is an example of a linkage diagram that shows the pathways for cumulative impacts to arise that were identified during an SEA in Bangladesh.
+Figure 2.3 shows workshop participants constructing a linkage diagram during an SEA of development in Pohnpei State, Federated States of Micronesia.
+Figure 2.4 is an example of how cumulative impacts are the total impacts of multiple actions on a receptor.